In Search Of Yummy-ness

 You will also want to add enough salt to bring out the flavours of the vegetables.
 Start with a small amount of salt, and then taste the mixture.
 Then add more if you need to.

-I use sea salt in my kitchen, but if you use kosher salt or table salt the amount of salt that you need will be different from the amount that I needed.
+I use sea salt in my kitchen, but if you use kosher salt or table salt, the amount of salt that you need will be different from the amount that I needed.
 Plus, you may need to adjust to suit your taste.

 My Mexican friend likes to add a garlic clove and black pepper to his mix, which is also yummy.
 It reminds me of a Caribbean dish called chow.

-As with all recipes, experiment with this and figure out what flavour combinations you enjoy most!
-I'd love to hear what you come up with, so leave me a comment below after you make the recipe!
+I'd love to hear what you come up with, so leave a comment below after you make the recipe!

 Pico de Gallo